Partner

 • Advising a farming family on the diversification of the farm with a view to increasing the availability of Agricultural Property Relief (now Agricultural Relief).
 Advice included looking at the farming operation, which parts would not qualify on death and restructuring with a view to reducing the headline value of their estate for IHT purposes.

 • Advising personal representatives about an estate where the deceased died without leaving a valid will.
 The estate included a horticultural partnership, of which the deceased’s son was a partner.
 The partnership warehoused a number of properties as well as land.
-The advice included preparing a deed of variation to make a successful claim for both Agricultural Relief and Business Property Relief (now Business Relief) for the business assets with the remainder of the assets being varied to give his surviving wife a life interest to claim the spouse exemption.
+The advice included preparing a deed of variation to make a successful claim for both Agricultural Relief and Business Property Relief (now Business Relief) for the business assets with the remainder of the assets being varied to give the deceased’s surviving wife a life interest to claim the spouse exemption.
 This created a tax saving of approximately £500,000.

 • Advising trustees of a trust created by a Will where, before the client’s death, she had intended to give her US property to her US resident son but died before doing so.
 She died without a Will in the US, so the UK executors and trustees were responsible for administering the US estate.
 The advice included liaising with a US realtor to ensure the trustees’ responsibilities regarding the safety of the property were met.
 Further advice included liaising with a US accountant about the trustees’ reporting obligations in the US and considering the options to ensure the son’s needs were met, whilst avoiding the risk of redirection of the house in the future or affecting his entitlement to state benefits in the US.